Cat Adoption Process

 Foster Homes: Foster cats and kittens available for adoption have an online profile on our website that includes photos, a brief bio, and sometimes video to help you get to know them as much as possible.
 Information about availability for in-person or virtual meet-and-greets, as well as the potential pick-up location will also be included in the profile.
 For any foster animal listed as available for adoption on CAT’s website, you can click their photo and then click the “Adopt me” button on their profile to submit an application for that kitten or cat.
 (We do not have a general application option.)

-Offsite Adoption Centers: At offsite adoption locations, you may be able to view (but not otherwise visit with) cats housed in the in-store adoption centers.
-You don’t have to visit the adoption center to apply for a cat housed there, but if you do plan to visit, please contact the site directly for current visitor information and cat availability (because of the pandemic, not all adoption centers are housing pets at this time).
-For cats in our offsite adoption centers, you will go through our online adoption process.
+Offsite Adoption Centers: For most offsite adoption locations, you don’t have to visit the adoption center to apply for a cat housed there.
+For cats housed at Petco or PetSmart stores, you will go through our online adoption process.
 Visit CAT’s website, scroll to the cat you wish to adopt, click their photo to open their profile, and then click the “Adopt me” button to submit an application for that specific cat.
-At your adoption counseling session, we will help you schedule a pick-up at the store where the cat is being housed.
+To meet and adopt cats housed at Purrington’s Cat Lounge, you must make an appointment to visit that location.

 Once an adoption is finalized, any remaining applicants will be notified by email that the cat is no longer available.
 At that point, we encourage you to revisit the Available Cats & Kittens page to see if another cat would be a good fit for you.